ntropy-network/ntropy-mcp/README.md

 ### Install

 First, obtain your Ntropy API key by creating an account on [ntropy.com](https://ntropy.com).
-Make sure to replace `YOUR_NTROPY_API_KEY` below with your actual api key.
+Make sure to replace `YOUR_NTROPY_API_KEY` below with your actual API key.

 #### Run the server with uvx